And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

 At least presidential elections, people that vote, national issues, we're outnumbered.

-Now some people want to, eh, Rush, they look at there's a lot of fraud out there.
+There's a lot of fraud out there.

-But the number of people who have been easily, easily Persuaded that the things that made this country great are corrupt is astounding to me.
+But the number of people who have been easily, easily persuaded that the things that made this country great are corrupt is astounding to me.

 Something as simple as the explanation for where prosperity comes from.